vocdoni/docs/docs/about-us/open-positions.md

 - Multi-disciplinary, you can learn and adapt to upcoming needs and lead initiatives.
 - Ability to self-organize and prioritize

-## What are we currently looking for?
+## What are we currently looking for ?

-### Product manager

-- Adds clarity
-- Facilitates an ongoing conversation with a distributed team
-- Manages release cycles
-- Shapes the roadmap and reduces long term objectives into actionable steps
-- Keeps an eye on an always up-to-date documentation
-- The role could extend to business intelligence, long term strategy, product definition
+### Front-end (Flutter development)

+- Strong background in reactive frameworks
+- Strong background in either JS, TS or Dart
+- Strong background in responsive and multi-platform design.
+- Experience integrating with backend infrastructure and manipulating data structures
+- Experience in Flutter or capacity to learn it
+- Experience with UI testing frameworks
+- Passion for details, aesthetically pleasing and minimal design.
+- Good general understanding of the Web3 and blockchain the ecosystem
-- Understanding of GDPR
+- General understanding of cryptographic functions (signatures, encryption, hashing...)
+- Familiarity with decentralized identity models.

 ### Full-stack